 We're a highly talented bunch who share a passion for all things sport and entertainment.
 When we’re not producing world-class work in the office, you'll probably find us front-row at the latest gig, catching a movie, cycling around the bay, playing international lacrosse or screaming our lungs out at the footy.
 You might call it having a good time.
 We call it #goingtogemba!

-A Senior Designer with experience working with brands across a range of industries and channels.
+An ex-Designer turned Creative Producer with experience working with brands across a range of industries and channels.
 After working in London as a freelance designer, I landed a gig at an experiential and sponsorship agency where I got the chance to work on RWC 2015 (every kiwis dream).
 It was here I developed a taste for working in the sports and entertainment space.

 It makes sense I ended up working for a company that lives for sport and entertainment.
 From a young age I loved all things sport, playing Kiwi Cricket and Mini Ball to volleyball and netball.
 Since moving to Melbourne I’ve carried on playing netty with my new local club, St. Kilda City.
 As for the entertainment side of things, whether it’s the latest podcast, tv series musical, ballet performance or festivals, I love it all.